Jermareo Davidson: Professional

-He signed a contract with the Turkish Basketball League team Darüşşafaka Cooper Tires on October 1, 2009 and lead the Turkish league in rebounding that season averaging 15.9 points and 10.7 rebounds.
+Davidson signed a contract with the Turkish Basketball League team Darüşşafaka Cooper Tires on October 1, 2009, and lead the Turkish league in rebounding that season, averaging 15.9 points and 10.7 rebounds.

 On May 16, 2010, he signed a contract in Puerto Rico with Caciques de Humacao from the Baloncesto Superior Nacional (BSN) league.

-In August 2011 he signed a one-year deal with Skyliners Frankfurt in Germany.
+In August 2011, Davidson signed a one-year deal with German club Skyliners Frankfurt.

 On December 6, 2012, Davidson signed with Antalya Büyükşehir Belediyesi of Turkey.
 On February 27, 2013, he parted ways with Antalya.

 On November 3, 2014, Davidson signed with Al-Ittihad Jeddah of Saudi Arabia.